-I knew I couldn't be the only marketer who needed to become fluent in designer-speak.
-So I decided to compile a larger glossary to help us all step up our game a bit.
-By no means is this the be-all-end-all of design terminology … so feel free to add your definitions in the comments as well.
-Here's what I have, organized alphabetically.
+We've been there -- and we know we're not the only marketers who have, at some point, needed to become fluent in this vocabulary.
+So we decided to share a larger glossary, to help us all step up our game a bit.
+By no means is this the be-all-end-all of design terminology, so feel free to add your definitions in the comments as well.
+Here's what we have, organized alphabetically.

 Stands for cyan, magenta, yellow, and black.
 This set of colors is used in print design because of the way paper absorbs light.